June 6, 2016 | Department of Electrical Engineering and Computer Science

 Colin Angle is the cofounder, CEO, and chairman of iRobot, which builds robots for home vacuuming (the Roomba), and for industrial and military uses.
 He studied 6-1 (electrical engineering) as an MIT undergraduate, and holds an MS in computer science from MIT.

-Erika Ebbel Angle is the cofounder and CEO of Ixcela, a biotechnology startup developing diagnostic tests and natural interventions to improve gut microbiome efficacy and prevent neurodegenerative and cardiovascular diseases.
+Erika Ebbel Angle is the CEO and co-founder of Ixcela, a biotechnology startup that analyzes gut microbiome health using a pinprick of blood.
+Personalized, actionable solutions, as well as unique supplements, are provided to improve gut imbalances (or dysbiosis).
 Angle is also the founder and executive director of Science from Scientists.
-She studied chemistry as an MIT undergraduate and holds a PhD in biochemistry from the Boston University School of Medicine.
-In 2004 she was named Miss Massachusetts, and is the host of the Dr. Erika Show, an educational science TV show for children.
+She studied chemistry as an MIT undergrad and received a PhD in biochemistry from the Boston University School of Medicine.
+In 2004, she was named Miss Massachusetts, and she is the host of the Dr. Erika Show, an education science TV shows for children.

 Q. What sort of research did you do as undergraduates?